My Al Capone Museum | home

 3) Again, and it needs repeating!!!
 Only buy items with solid provenance!!!
 The more money the more provenance!!
 The story, dates and people involved have to fit the history of the item.

 I can't stress this enough!
-The best source are Items that were passed down by actual Capone family members or relatives or people that were close to the Capone family.
+The best source are items that were passed down by actual Capone family members or relatives or people that were close to the Capone family.
 Do your homework and if you get the chance to buy at an auction or estate sale where family members or friends are selling family items, then save your money and go for it!
-These are rare and hard to come by but they do show up once and a while.
+These are rare and hard to come by, but they do show up once in a while.
 It's better to bite the bullet and pay more money for something real than it is to pay little for something that is fake.
-Something real will always retain it's value, if not more.
+Something real will always retain its value, if not more.

 An excellent example of someone faking an item is a cigarette case purported to be given to Al Capone by his mentor Johnny Torrio for Al's 11th wedding anniversary.
 I had first heard of this cigarette case back in 1990.